 Clutter - Of course, there will be a lot going on!
 But, try to keep the clutter hidden and to a minimum!
 Keep bags, suitcases, food, laundry, etc. in a different room or a closet, or even on the far side of the room.
 I may even ask to move some small furniture around to get the best possible setting for you.

 Light - Light is such an important aspect of the day and window light is one of my favourite lights to work with!
-If possible, get ready in a room with good window light (as opposed to a room in the basement), where we won’t need to use lamps or artificial light.
+If possible, get ready in a room with good window light (as opposed to a room in the basement with no windows), where we won’t need to use lamps or artificial light.
 Having an orange tungsten light mixed in with the window light is not ideal for natural looking skin tones.
 I almost always prefer to turn off all the lights and rely only on window light whenever possible.
 When arriving at your getting ready space, I might explore a bit around to see where it is best to get ready depending on the quality of light.

 Don't forget this applies to both partners!
 Everyone looks better in a clean, well lit space.
 Both of you are just as important as the other :)